Tafadzwa98/my_website/content/blogs/blog2.md

 # Mbuyu Capital Partners

 Mbuyu Capital is a private equity firm focused on making sustainable investments in Africa.
-In my current role as a Private Equity Intern at Mbuyu Capital, I am assisting the firm in launching a new fund focused on mitigating climate change and ensuring food security for the future as the population is rapidly expanding across the world
+In my current part time internship role as a Private Equity Intern at Mbuyu Capital, I am assisting the firm in launching a new fund focused on mitigating climate change and ensuring food security for the future as the population is rapidly expanding across the world.
+My main tasks involve researching potential acquisition targets, identifying market trends as well as preparing marketing material for the fund.

+# Next Generation Growth

+Next Generation is a Melbourne based search fund.
+A search is similar to a traditonal private equity firm with the only difference being that a search fund is only looking to acquire and run one company.
+My role mainly involved analysing mutiple companies on a daily basis.
+I was mainly looking for companies with high growth potential and trading within the required margins i.e., 20% EBITDA margins and companies with market capitalisations ranging from $5 - 55 million.
+After analysing and pitching the identified companies to my Managing Director I then reached out to the owners and managed commmuinications between the MD and owners.

+# AI Ventures

+AI Ventures is an Australian based venture capital firm that focuses only on Artificial intelligence.
+I interned there for a period of 4 months and was awarded **The most valuable professional award for notable leadership and dedication**.
+My main task over the internship period were to initially research and present on AI listed companies on the Australian Stock Exchange, then develop an online valuation model to be used as a preliminary valuation method for startups before we start any due dilligence.